-Dear Parent:

-You have requested a n excused family vacat ion absence for
+You have requested an excused family vacation absence for

-Beginning and ending This is a total of school days.
+Beginning and ending .
+This is a total of school days.

-can compromise a Scinot always appropriate back the first full day holar's academic progree e prior to instruction.
-I of school.
-If work was ar's responsibility to m e (5) school days may be diffiess.
-It should be understood to However, if work is assigned to not assigned before the vaca ake arrangements with the tea hat assigning work is for a vacation, it is due tion, upon return to
+It is acknowledged that absences beyond five (5) school days may be difficult to make up and can compromise a Scholar's academic progress.
+It should be understood that assigning work is not always appropriate prior to instruction.
+However, if work is assigned for a vacation, it is due back the first full day of school.
+If work was not assigned before the vacation, upon return to school, it is the Scholar's responsibility to make arrangements with the teacher(s) for obtaining and submitting make-up work.

-Total absences to date e:
+-

 1. Subject: Teacher:

 Grade to Date: Absences to Date:

-Comments:

 2. Subject: Teacher:

 Grade to Date: Absences to Date:

-Comments:

 3. Subject: Teacher:

 Grade to Date: Absences to Date:

-Comments:

 4. Subject: Teacher:

-to Date:

-Comments:

-5. Subject: Teacher: to Date:

 Grade to Date: Absences to Date:

-Comments:
+5. Subject: Teacher:

+Absences to Date:

 6. Subject: Teacher:

-Grade to Date: Absences to Date:
+Absences to Date:

 Comments: